Erzin, Turkey: History

-The area was settled by Anatolian beyliks, and was brought into the Ottoman Empire after the defeat of the Beyliks at the Battle of Otlukbeli in 1473.
+The area was settled by Anatolian beyliks, and was brought into the Ottoman Empire by Mavuk Paşa after the defeat of the Beyliks at the Battle of Otlukbeli in 1473.

+Mavuk Paşa was an Ottoman military and administrative leader of Turkmen origin who played a key role in the settlement (iskan) policies of the Chukurova and Hatay regions, shaping the local history of Erzin.

+Following the Battle of Otlukbeli in 1473, Mavuk Paşa was tasked with securing the strategic corridor between the Amanos Mountains and the Gulf of Iskenderun.
+He settled his nomadic Turkmen clan (the Mavuklu) around Erzin, pioneering the area's transition to agriculture and permanent urbanization.
+In exchange for safeguarding local trade and pilgrimage routes, he was granted administrative authority over the region.

 2023 Turkey-Syria Earthquake

 Erzin was the sole district of Hatay Province to have none of its buildings collapse in the aftermath of the 2023 Turkey–Syria earthquake, despite being closer to the epicenter than other cities such as Iskenderun and Antakya which suffered greater damage.
 The mayor, Ökkeş Elmasoğlu claimed it was due to strict construction of housing; the district mostly consists of single houses, local authorities prohibited unsafe and substandard construction to a much greater degree than nearby areas, and apartment blocks do not have many floors.
 Even older structures such as houses from 60 years ago survived the earthquake.
 Additionally, the city had fared relatively well during previous earthquakes.
 However, engineers and scientists (such as Omer Emre) attributed the town escaping unscathed to geological factors, such as Erzin's relatively higher sea level compared to surrounding towns, and it being built upon harder ground, consisting of bedrock and coarser grains than sand, compared to softer, water-laden sediments like that of cities to the south.

 A municipal worker estimated that about 20,000 people had come to the town in the aftermath of the earthquake.